FeatureBaseDB/featurebase-docs/docs/cloud/cloud-databases/cloud-db-create-sample.md

 * [Learn how to manage Cloud databases](/docs/cloud/cloud-databases/cloud-db-manage)

 ## How do I provision a sample database?

+The sample database takes approximately 10 minutes to restore from backup.

 {% include /cloud-db/cloud-db-new-name.md %}
 * Choose **start with pre-loaded sample data**.